5 Star Trusted Rating

 Predicted Tax System

-In Argentina, the tax environment for businesses has undergone significant changes due to recent tax reforms.
+In Argentina, the tax environment for businesses underwent significant changes due to tax reforms in 2023.
 The Corporate Income Tax (CIT) rate has been revised with a tiered structure based on taxable income and ranges from 25% to 35%.
 Resident legal entities, encompassing both Argentine and foreign-source income, can claim foreign taxes as credits.
 A withholding tax (WHT) of 7% applies to dividend distributions and branch profit remittances.
-Additionally, the value-added tax (VAT) in Argentina is 21%, with specific rates for certain goods and services.
+Additionally, the Value-Added Tax (VAT) in Argentina is 21%, with specific rates for certain goods and services.

 Argentina offers a range of incentives to encourage economic development and attract investment across various sectors.
 For instance, foreign tax credit provisions enable national taxpayers to offset taxes paid abroad against their Argentine tax liability, up to the amount of the increase attributed to foreign income.